KRFOSS/kali-docs/general-use/metapackages/index.md

 ## System

 - `kali-linux-core`: Base Kali Linux System – core items that are always included
-- `kali-linux-default`: “Default” desktop (AMD64/i386) images include these tools
+- `kali-linux-default`: "Default" desktop (AMD64/i386) images include these tools
 - `kali-linux-light`: Kali-Light images use this to be generated
 - `kali-linux-arm`: All tools suitable for ARM devices
 - `kali-linux-nethunter`: Tools used as part of Kali NetHunter